 Known as the "Land of hill people", Mizoram became an independent state only during 1972.
 Until then, it was part of Assam.
 Today, the beautiful state is surrounded by the neighbouring countries of Bangladesh and Myanmar and by states like Tripura, Assam & Manipur all over.
 Mizo is the official language of the state, as it the local language spoken by the Mizo tribes of the state, the predominant community of the state.
 An interesting feature of about the state is that 91% of its area is covered by forests.
 Bamboo is cultivated on close to 44% of the state's lands.

-Lengpui airport is the nearest airport located at a distance of .. km from Aizawl.
+Lengpui airport is the nearest airport located at a distance of 32 km from Aizawl, the capital of Mizoram.
 This airport has good connectivity with all major cities in India.

 Railway connectivity is not available in Mizoram.
-The nearest railhead is in Silchar(Assam), at a distance of 130 kms from where one needs to travel by road.
+The nearest railhead is in Silchar(Assam), at a distance of 130 km from where one needs to travel by road.

 It is easy very easy to get around in Mizoram.
 Within the state, different types of transportation are available like bus, taxi services, cab services.
 All the cities and towns of Mizoram are well connected with the Mizoram State Transport Corporation and other bus services run by private operators.

 Yellow Taxis and sumos are also available for travelling arround the city.

 Food is one of the most attractive features in the state of Mizoram.
 There is a unique taste and flavour to the dishes cooked here.
 Mizos are predominantly non-vegetarian.
 Most of the vegetables are steamed and eaten along with fish and meat here.
 Duck meat is a delicacy that you have to try when you visit Mizoram.
 Fish is usually cooked in mustard oil, which lends an authentic taste to the cuisine here.
 The dishes that are the specialities of Mizoram are: